antcc/fuzzyspark/testing/README.md

 # Examples of using the `fuzzyspark` package

-Simple project to test our functions.
+Simple project to test the algorithms developed in the package.

 ## Compiling and running